bradgough/labs/HYCU/hycu_lab.rst

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image23.png

-7. Once backup completes, if you want to manually trigger an incremental backup, you can start it by clicking on the 		“Backup” button on the top.
+7. Once the backup completes, if you would like to manually trigger an incremental backup, you can start it by clicking on the 		“Backup” button on the top.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image24.png